| | Weblog 2004

 first in a growing line of former Bush staffers to publicly

-criticize the W administration."There is no
+criticize the W administration.

 precedent in any modern White House for what is going on in this